LassoSoft/LassoGuide/source/operations/command-line-tools.rst

 ******************

 The Lasso platform comes with various command-line tools to assist you.
-Lasso uses some of these tools to create and run the instances of Lasso that talk with your web server.
+Lasso uses some of these tools to create and start the instances of Lasso that run on the web server.
 This chapter will contain an overview of those tools and describe how you can run them yourself.